 Why is calling something “slutty” more appealing and more shareable than calling something what it actually is?
 I’m willing to bet that those shares were mostly by women.
 Is it our way of trying to reclaim a derogatory word?
 Are we trying exorcise our ambivalence about the pursuit of pleasure on its most basic levels?

 Now that I’ve given you some food for thought (I’ve been saving that one up!), I’m going to go bake some Ultimate Chocolate Chip Cookie n’ Oreo Fudge Brownie Bars.
+The adventurous can also try a version with zucchini, or pumpkin, or an espresso flavored Halloween concoction.

 Because the enjoyment of brownies- no matter how full of Oreos and cookie dough they are- is something that you should never be ashamed of.